Turoa: Ruapehu Alpine Lifts

+Pure Turoa

+After the liquidation of Ruapehu Alpine Lifts in 2023, the ski area was purchased by Pure Turoa in March 2024.
+A ten year Department of Conservation concession was obtained by May 2024, and the ski area reopened for the 2024 season in June.

+The concession required that the Nga Wai Heke quad chairlift was removed.
+The concession granting process was later identified as having flawed engagement with the Iwi.
+An outstanding issue is if managed retreat in relation to skifield activities is appropriate.

+As of 2023 the Tūroa and Whakapapa Ski Areas on Mount Ruapehu were the only commercial ski areas within the North Island of New Zealand.

 Lifts

 There are three proposed ski lifts at Turoa, which are due to be complete before 2030.
 A new Quad express set to be positioned west of the high noon express, to give better access to where the old Jumbo T-Bar used to operate near.
 The existing Giant fixed grip chairlift is set to be replaced by a new detachable quad express.
 A gondola is planned to be constructed on Turoa, replacing both the Parklane and Movenpick chairs, starting at the base area and terminating at the location of the top station of the Movenpick chair with a mid station allowing for access to the Wintergarden beginners area.

-The lifts are capable of taking up to 11,300 people per hour on a busy day, the second most of any ski area in New Zealand, behind Whakapapa.
-A new high speed six-seater chairlift was added for the winter of 2007, replacing an existing t-bar to the top of the mountain.
+The comfortable capacity of the skifield as of 2023 was 4,800 skiers per day, having been higher in the past and after proposed upgrades will reduce to 4,500 skiers per day.